a-bentofreire/abeamer/docs/sources/code-of-conduct.md

 >(Describe the issue)

-Reporting problems without defining the circumstances can lead to a long process of discovering which will delay the solution.
+Reporting problems without defining the circumstances can lead to a long process of discovering, which will delay the solution.